Vitruvius-Editor/vitruvius-editor-other-model/README.md

 # Vitruvius Editor

 Vitruvius Editor is a web-based editor designed for developers to create and manage views of a remote project in the Vitruvius framework.
 It provides a modern and intuitive interface for writing, editing, and managing text-based and UML-based views.
 This repo contains both the frontend and the backend of the project.
+See our Github Wiki for more information on how to use this editor.

 ## Build Instructions